LHRI-Bioinformatics/QuasiSeq/README.md

 ## Installation

-Docker: Follow the [Docker installation instructions] for your system in order to use [Docker]
+Docker: If you don't have Docker on your system, follow the [Docker installation instructions] for your system in order to use [Docker]

 After installing [Docker], change to a directory on the [Docker] host for which the user has read/write access.
 You will clone the repository to this directory and it will also contain QuasiSeq logs and pipeline output once the application is run.